Zach-Pate/Become-App/README.md

     *   Improved gesture handling to prevent conflicts between dragging and long-pressing.
     *   Fixed a bug that prevented single instances of repeating events from being deleted correctly.
     *   Replaced time wheels with text fields for more precise time entry.
+    *   Fixed a bug that prevented events from being created on dates other than the current date.

 ## Getting Started